Artur8-00/RecycleBinCleaner/README.md

 # RecycleBinCleaner

 **RecycleBinCleaner** is a lightweight Windows utility that places a tray icon for quick and easy access to the Recycle Bin.
-It allows you to empty the recycle bin, open it, and configure settings like autostart, sound notifications, and theme (light/dark).
+It allows you to empty the recycle bin, open it, and configure settings.

 ---